stier-lab/Rennick-2019-urchin-grazing/README.md

-# Rennick-2019-urchin-grazing
-Kelp consumption trials in May and summer 2019

-*Predicting Herbivory Rate of Red and Purple Sea Urchins on Giant Kelp in the Santa Barbara Channel as a function of density and available detrital supply*

-This repository houses code and data related to a manuscript (XXXX) that explores how the density  of purple urchins influences their herbivory rate and collective herbivory pressure within coastal kelp forests.
-Using both observational data gathered from 40 transects in the Santa Barbara Channel and experimental data collected from lab-based herbivory trials, we 1) produced 4 model predictions to represent the relationships between purple and red urchin density, and herbivory rate, 2) applied these model preictions to the observational data collected by the LTER in order to predict herbivory pressure through time and space, within the Santa Barbara Channel, and 3) relate those model estimates of herbivory pressure to observed trends in kelp biomass and investiage how available detrital supply may be influencing the liklihood of an ecocystem transition from a kelp-domianted state to an urchin- dominated state as the result of herbivory pressure.
+# Detrial supply suppresses deforestation to maintain healthy kelp forest ecosystems

+**Mae Rennick\*, Bartholomew DiFiore\*, Joseph Curtis, Daniel Reed, and Adrian Stier**
+\* Equal contributors

+This repository houses code and data related to [Rennick et al. 20XX](insert link to published manuscript here)

+## Abstract
+The biomass of primary producers is ultimately determined by the rate at which they grow and how quickly they die or are eaten.
+In some instances, consumers disturb communities, dramatically reducing primary producer biomass and driving communities towards alternative ecosystem states.
+Yet the mechanisms behind consumer-driven disturbances remain unclear.
+Here, we tested how changes in the biomass and foraging habits of an important group of marine herbivores— sea urchins— triggers disturbance to a foundation species— giant kelp (Macrocystis pyrifera)— on temperate rocky reefs.
+Specifically, we demonstrated that urchin foraging rates increased linearly with urchin biomass in mesocosm foraging trials.
+We applied these results to 21 years of spatially explicit observational data on kelp community dynamics to test the long-standing hypothesis that deforestation of kelp communities occurs when the consumptive capacity of urchin populations exceeds the production of kelp detritus.
+We found a 50-fold reduction in giant kelp biomass when the consumptive capacity of sea urchins exceeded detrital production.
+Furthermore, the annual change in kelp biomass was dissociated from urchin biomass when detrital kelp was plentiful but as detrital supply became more limited, the annual change in kelp became increasingly negative.
+Our results suggest that the balance between detrital production and the consumptive capacity of sea urchins is critical to predicting when and where consumers are likely to force state transitions in kelp forest ecosystems.

-This repo is maintained by Mae Rennick (GitHub: [@maerennick](https://github.com/maerennick)) at the University of California, Santa Barbara in the Department of Ecology, Evolution, & Marine Biology.
+This repo is maintained by Bart DiFiore (GitHub: [@bartdifiore](https://github.com/bartdifiore)) at the University of California, Santa Barbara in the Department of Ecology, Evolution, & Marine Biology.

 # Code